fragrussu/qMRINet/README.md

 # qMRINet: overview
 The ***quantitative MRI network*** (qMRINet) enables voxel-by-voxel fitting of quantitative MRI models with fully-connected deep neural networks that can be trained on synthetic or actual MRI measurements.

-At present qMRINet enables fitting of two multi-contrast signal models:
+At present qMRINet enables fitting of the following multi-contrast signal models:
 * [Hybrid multi-dimensional MRI](http://doi.org/10.1148/radiol.2018171130) for joint diffusion-T2 relaxation imaging of the prostate;
 * [T1-weighted diffusion tensors](http://doi.org/10.1016/j.neuroimage.2016.07.037) on [spherical mean](http://doi.org/10.1002/mrm.25734) MRI signals for joint diffusion-T1 relaxation imaging of the brain.

-The code will be made avaiable in the coming days...
-Apologies for the delay!

 ## Dependencies
 To use qMRINet you need a Python 3 distribution such as [Anaconda](http://www.anaconda.com/distribution).
 Additionally, you need the following third party modules/packages: